Meet our Family Wellness Ministry team members.

 Presvytera Pat Tsagalakis, Assistant Director

 With words and music, Presvytera Pat Tsagalakis generously shares her gifts and talents with her church and community.
 She is best known for her willingness to live the command in Psalm 100: “Make a joyful noise unto the Lord!”
 Presvytera Pat and her husband, Fr.
 Tom, serve as guest speakers and retreat leaders at marriage and family seminars throughout the country.
 She is a graduate of the University of Michigan.
 Pres.
 Pat teaches Elementary and Middle School Music at St. John School in Seattle.
 She is a youth group leader and directs both the choir and chant groups at Holy Apostles Greek Orthodox Church in Shoreline.
 Pres.
-Pat coordinates communication / social media for the Family Wellness Ministry’s Facebook page and FWM website.
-She is also the coordinator and contributor to Prez to Prez, an online ministry serving the National Sisterhood of Presvyteres.
+Pat coordinates communication / social media for the Family Wellness Ministry.
+She is also a contributor to Prez to Prez, an online ministry serving the National Sisterhood of Presvyteres.
 Pres.
-Pat has also been actively involved as co-chair of Camp Agape Northwest, a local Philoptochos ministry serving kids with cancer and their families.
+Pat has also been actively involved as a volunteer at Camp Agape Northwest, an outreach ministry serving kids with cancer and their families.